eugene-matvejev/symfony-battleship/README.md

  * PSR-4

 # workflow
- * new functionality is added into master only by pull requests from feature branches
+ * new functionality is added into master branch only by pull requests from feature branches
- * using follow semantic versioning, as result of each PR is ready-to-use source to reflect Continious Delivery approach
+ * result of each pull request is ready-to-use release, using Continuous Delivery principles, follow semantic visioning
  * each pull request/push trigger various CI engines such as Travis, Circle, Scrutinizer, Sensiolabs Insight, CodeCov, Jenkins, SonarQube
  * __gitflow__:
-  * master branch: latest stable
+  * master branch: contains release-ready source
-  * heroku branch: reflects currect deployed app at heroku (prototype of Continuous Delivery and Continuous Deployment)
+  * heroku branch: reflects current deployed app at heroku (prototype of Continuous Delivery and Continuous Deployment)
-  * prototype!_*: prototype branches which contains new idea (merge of prototype branch is new major version release)
+  * prototype!_* branches contains new idea [merged pull request of prototype branch is always next *major* version release]
-  * x.x.x: feature branches
+  * %major%.%minor%.%patch%: feature branches [example: 15.2.3]

 # how to install
  * copy *app/config/parameters.yml.dist* to *app/config/parameters.yml* and amend database settings
- * *composer install* __# to fetch depencies and initial commands__
+ * *composer install* __# to fetch dependencies and initial commands__
-  * __NOTE!__ composer is configured to create databases if they not exists and run apply migrations__
+  * __NOTE!__ composer is configured to create databases if they not exists and run apply migrations using production env.__
  * __optional!__ *composer dump-autoload --optimize* __# to generate "hash-map" autoloader__
   * __NOTE!__ production uses __APC autoloader__
  * __optional!__ *php bin/console assets:install* __# to dump assets as hard copies__